The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

 4. Worn out/ Aged CV Joint

-Using axles for an extended period will cause them to wear out or age which can be depicted by steering or cv joint noise.
+Using axles for an extended period will cause them to wear out or age, as shown by steering or CV joint noise.

 This indicates that the joints are worn out or aged and need immediate replacement.